mavek87/smart-actions/README.md

 Project to perform several actions like vocal dictation, vocal query to AI chatbot, etc..

+## Notes

+Remember to select in ubuntu the default audio input device to the microphone you want to use!

 ## Installation

 ### 1) Faster Whisper (Speech to text)